Kilowon/swiftprompt/README.md

 - Use clear, descriptive names for everything
 - Test combinations of elements to find effective patterns
 - Keep your organization system simple but meaningful
-- Document your approach to help others understand your prompts

 ## Getting Started